 Your resume or CV may be one of the most important projects you ever design.

-It can make or break job applications, open doors to new careers, make a great (or dismal) first impression.
 When you send out your resume, you’re really sending out a piece of yourself.
 So make sure it’s representing you to your best advantage.
-Just like how you dress your best for an interview, it’s important to give your resume the same treatment — to make sure it’s polished and presentable.
+Just like how you dress your best for an interview, it’s important to give your resume the same treatment, making sure it’s polished and presentable.

 01. Start it right